Per Diem Rates/Meal Reimbursements

-The base/standard rate is $41.00 plus $5.00 Incidental Expense, for Continental US travel, effective October 1, 2012, when neither the city nor county appears on the Per Diem charts listed below.
+Effective October 1, 2017, the base/standard rate is $46.00 plus $5.00 Incidental Expense, for Continental US travel, when neither the city nor county appears on the Per Diem charts listed below.

 MEAL REIMBURSEMENTS ARE NOT ALLOWED if a meal is included with lodging, as part of a conference/registration fee, included on an Official Function, or otherwise provided to the traveler at no cost.
 Exception: Airline meals do not count as a meal.

 To ensure meal reimbursement costs are reasonable, reimbursements are limited to a Maximum Meal Reimbursement amount specific to the geographic travel location and time of departure or arrival.
 The allowed amounts are indicated on the Continental (CONUS) site listed below.
 For the Maximum Foreign Per Diem Rates, see the Travel Compliance Designee.